What to do if your dream home has an asbestos problem

 Will a standard homebuyer survey notice asbestos?

+You can try to do asbestos testing yourself if by any chance you’re not able to get a professional to do it.
 While homebuyer surveys do provide a very useful service – they simply do not provide the kind of in-depth insight and specialised expertise necessary to properly recognise and assess the condition of asbestos across the home.
 This means that you can have a survey carried out on the property you love, and it won’t include vital details on asbestos.

 “Most residential property surveys will note common asbestos materials used in the building industry and advise further investigation,” says Dave Hanley, Director at asbestos specialists Crucial Environmental “but even a full RICS Building Survey is unlikely to give any advice regarding the condition of asbestos in the property, or the costs involved in removing it.”